majingliang/machine_learning/Ensemble/README.md

 - sklearn

 # Data
-You can get them at folder:machine_learning/data/ easily
+You can get them all at folder : machine_learning/data/ easily
 - ensemble_data.txt

 The initial data , you need transfer them by the script Data_preprocessing.py